Updates in Therapeutics® 2017 Preparatory

-Dr. Pettit received her Pharm.D. and MBA degrees from Creighton University in Omaha, Nebraska.
+Rebecca S. Pettit received her Pharm.D. and MBA degrees from Creighton University in Omaha, Nebraska.
 After pharmacy school, she completed a PGY1 pharmacy practice residency and a PGY2 pediatric specialty residency at the University of Michigan Hospitals and Health System in Ann Arbor, Michigan.
-Dr. Pettit currently is the pediatric pulmonary clinical specialist at Riley Hospital for Children at Indiana University Health in Indianapolis, Indiana.
-She works with both inpatient and ambulatory care pediatric pulmonary patients.
-Her research interest areas include cystic fibrosis and asthma.
+Dr. Pettit is the pediatric pulmonary clinical specialist at Riley Hospital for Children at Indiana University Health in Indianapolis, Indiana, where she works with both inpatient and ambulatory care pediatric pulmonary patients.
+Her research interests include cystic fibrosis and asthma.

 Mate M. Soric, Pharm.D., BCPS

 Study Designs: Design and Application

 Dr. Soric is a clinical pharmacy specialist and residency program director at University Hospitals Geauga Medical Center in Chardon, OH.
 He is also the Vice Chair of Practice-Based Research at Northeast Ohio Medical University College of Pharmacy in Rootstown, OH.
 He received his B.S. in Pharmaceutical Sciences and Doctor of Pharmacy degrees from The University of Toledo in 2007 and 2009, respectively.
 He completed an ASHP-Accredited Pharmacy Residency at The Toledo Hospital Family Medicine Residency and obtained Board Certification in Pharmacotherapy in 2010.
 He precepts pharmacy students from a number of Schools and Colleges of Pharmacy along with students from other health professions.